 It now stands in the sanctuary.
 The Temple of Horus complex also includes the remains of a birth house (mammisi) and the base of a pylon belonging to a temple of Ramesses III.

-The Temple of Horus was once part of a larger settlement area that extended westwards beyond the complex and flourished from the Old Kingdom to the Greco-Roman Period.
+The Edfu Temple was once part of a larger settlement area that extended westwards beyond the complex and flourished from the Old Kingdom to the Greco-Roman Period.
 Several cemeteries were also associated with the settlement.

 The site of Edfu contains the most complete and best-preserved temple in Egypt, the Ptolemaic Temple of Horus.
 This was constructed between 237 BC and 57 BC on top of the remains of earlier temples.